1. INTRODUCTION

 He stated that politics aims at peace and development.
 As such, in elections those who have the potential of realizing the common good of the people invariably get elected.
 He extended good wishes to the elected and prayed that God should empower them to be God fearing and to enable them bring good projects to their people.

 He urged Bonaboto and natives of the Region to make Bologatanga a “Geneva” in Ghana, that is, a symbol of respect for peace, which was possible to achieve.
-He cautioned residents who sell their lands without thinking of the future generation, to reconsider their conduct in that respect.

 The Youth of Bonaboto need attention.
 The children and women roaming the streets of the town equally need attention.
 What can Bonaboto do to control the phenomenon of street children?
 Is it enough to give a loan to these people?
 He asked.
 Can Bonaboto think of establishing an eatry where these people can have, at least, one good meal a day?
 The Bishop queried.
-There are lots of children trying with difficulty to access education for life.
-There is the need to set up a fund to assist such children, even including those in the University.
-He appealed to natives to treat teachers who are non-natives with respect and to help them integrate, so that they feel happy to stay in the region

 Environmental issues in the region are important: black polytene bags fly all over the township; bush fires have not stopped.
-The Bishop urged Congress to consider the above stated concerns.

 He then made some donations to congress as follows: